What is Karma in Hinduism?

 Whatever may be the path, the main emphasis in Saivism is on the liberation of the soul, by making the jiva realize their Siva tattva ( or nature of Siva) through initiation into the path by a guru, performance of certain rituals in a dispassionate way and acquiring the right knowledge by serving the guru and earning the grace of Siva through him.
 The rituals are usually either simple such as temple rituals or body rituals or mental rituals or rituals of service to God, or complex rituals such as the ones practiced by the followers of tantricism.

 Awareness of the law of karma is an important step in the religious life of any individual.
 Karma is responsible for our becoming and being.
-Our problems of existence and the law of karma becomes active only when we enter into the state of beingness.
+Our problems of existence and the laws of karma become active only when we enter into the state of beingness.
 Through karma we perpetuate this state of beingness and create our own future existence.
-Karma is supposed to be a corrective mechanism, meant to refine us gradually through our own actions, but since we are not perfect masters, we do it rather clumsily, like blind people trying to carve a statue out of a stone.
-When we realize that our thoughts, intentions and actions lead to our bondage and suffering, we become more responsible in what we do and how we live.
-We aim to lead divine centered lives, in which our main objective would be to free ourselves from the consequences of our own actions, without escaping from our duties and responsibilities.
-The murma (secret) of karma (action) is to consecrate both our actions and their fruit to our personal God and cultivate purity (sattva), devotion (bhakti), equanimity and other divine qualities enumerated in the Bhagavadgita to become qualified for our liberation.
-The law of karma makes it abundantly clear that the solution to our liberation lies in our hands and how we go about it is left to ourselves.
+Karma is supposed to be a corrective mechanism, meant to gradually refine us through our own actions.
+However, since we are not perfect masters, we do it rather clumsily, just as blind people trying to carve a statue out of a stone.
+When we realize that our thoughts, intentions and actions cause our bondage and suffering, we become more responsible for what we do and how we live.
+Then, we aim to lead divine centered lives, in which our main objective will be to be free from the consequences of our own actions, without escaping from our duties and responsibilities.
+The marma (secret) of karma (action) is to consecrate our actions and their fruit to our personal God and cultivate purity (sattva), devotion (bhakti), equanimity and other divine qualities which are enumerated in the Bhagavadgita so that we become qualified for liberation.
+The law of karma makes it abundantly clear that the solution to our liberation is in our hands, and how we go about it is left to our discernment.

 Suggestions for Further Reading